-Sunrooms are an excellent addition to any home.
-While a deck can allow you to enjoy the outdoors when the weather is pleasant, you can enjoy an all-season sunroom all year, even in unfavorable conditions.
-Instead of building a home addition, you might wonder if you can enclose your existing deck to make a room, and the answer is yes.
-It is possible and cost-effective to convert a deck into a sunroom.
+Adding a sunroom to your home provides more usable and versatile living spaces.
+While a deck can allow you to enjoy the outdoors during mild weather, you can enjoy an all-season sunroom throughout the year, even in unfavorable conditions.
+By enclosing your deck instead of building a home addition, you can create a beautiful and cost-effective sunroom.

-Consider these benefits of having a sunroom.
+Consider these benefits of having a sunroom on your deck:

 What You Need to Know About Converting a Deck Into a Sunroom